Megadictyon

+Description

-Megadictyon is a large lobopodian, with body length (excluding appendages) possibly up to 20 centimeters in total.
-The head has a pair of robust frontal appendages associated with rows of spine and terminal claws.
-Underside the head is a radiodont-like mouthpart forming by multiple layers of plates and teeth-like structures.
+Megadictyon is a large lobopodian, with a body length (excluding appendages) possibly up to 20 centimeters in total.
+The head has a pair of robust frontal appendages associated with rows of spines and terminal claws.
+Located on the underside of the head is a radiodont-like mouthpart formed by multiple layers of plates and tooth-like structures.
 The trunk is wide and annulated, with a pair of well-developed lobopodous limbs on each body segment.
-Only 8 segment/limb pairs are countable in the incomplete fossil materials which lacking posterior region, so it may have had more (possibly up to 11 to 13) in nature.
+Only 8 segment/limb pairs are countable in the incomplete fossil materials which are lacking the posterior region, so it may have had more (possibly up to 11 to 13) in nature.
 It also has pairs of digestive glands similar to those of basal arthropods.

+Phylogeny

+Phylogenetic position of Megadictyon according to Pates et al. (2022).